 Become A VIP Member & Get Everything in our shop PLUS 20 NEW Resources a Month for only $3.08!!!
 Click the image to find out more…

-Is Non Standard Measurement REAL Measuring?
+Is Non-Standard Measurement REAL Measuring?

 The measurement process is very complicated and involves a lot of thinking, actions and steps if you are to measure an object correctly and accurately.
-Introducing kids to measurement activities using non standard units, if done properly, highlights these steps and gives them the opportunity to ‘DO’ measuring.
-Non Standard measuring is the foundation of REAl measurement, without it kids don’t understand the importance of:
+Introducing kids to measurement activities using non-standard units, if done properly, highlights these steps and gives them the opportunity to ‘DO’ measuring.
+Non-Standard measuring is the foundation of real measurement, without it kids don’t understand the importance of:

 1. Starting points